ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 technology, learn from each other, and work on OCF projects.
 These meetings will be a mix of presentations, work time, and socializing.
 Our goal is to build OCF staff into a strong community of capable individuals.

+### Starter Tasks

+There are no prerequisites to joining staff, other than a willingness to learn and participate!
+If you have no prior experience with coding, Linux, working with servers, etc. and would like to learn how to contribute to the OCF technically, we have a variety of starter tasks, beginner projects, and other resources to help you get acquainted.

+The most effective way to get started is to come to the lab during weekly meetings and after-hours to talk to staff members!
+We can help you figure out your interests at the OCF and provide more direction towards contributing.

+#### Staff Training

+The [staff training resources][staff-training] contain a number of weekly collaborative exercises, working up from the basics to eventually making a substantial contribution of your own.

+#### Linux SysAdmin DeCal

+If you'd like to learn about many of the tools we use around the OCF in a more traditional course setting, we regularly offer the [Linux SysAdmin DeCal][decal].
+All lectures and lab assignments are [open source][decal-web] and available for free on the website, and you are more than welcome to use them even if you aren't officially enrolled in the course.

+#### Starter Tasks Page

+The [[Starter Tasks page|doc staff/startertasks]] in our documentation contains a variety of intermediate-difficulty exercises that are another great way to get some practice working with OCF infrastructure.

 ### Contribute